INRIA/scikit-learn-mooc/slides/bias_vs_variance.md

 				class="shift-up" width="90%">]

 ???
-If we consider all the possibles models trained on resampled training sets we can see the overfitting behavior.
+If we consider all the possible models trained on resampled training sets we can see the overfitting behavior.

-The problem of overfit is one of variance: on average, the predictions are not necessarily off, but each tends to fall far from the target.
+The overfitting problem is one of variance: on average, the predictions are not necessarily off, but each tend to fall far from the target.
 This can be seen by their large spread around the best possible prediction.
 A useful mental picture is that of the spread of arrows on a target.

-For our machine learning example, this situation corresponds to a high complexity model class that is affected by how the noise in the data generating process makes the observations vary from one small training set to an other.
+For our machine learning example, this situation corresponds to a high complexity model class that is affected by how the noise in the data generating process makes the observations vary from one small training set to another.

 ---
 # Underfit: bias